6 Study Strategies that Every Student Should Know

 Over the years, I have discovered that many high schoolers don’t know what it means to “study”.
 So, they improvise.
 They reread the textbook (waste of time!) or they look over their notes a few times (not nearly enough time!)
 When they perform poorly on a test, they are stumped how to improve.

 Today, I am going to break down actual study strategies.
 What to do, when to do it, and for how long.
 Grab the FREE reference guide I created for you!
 Print it off and put in your (or your teen’s) study space for easy access.

 I recommend mixing and matching the study strategies below.
-Try 2-3 new strategies for your next test and see if there is any improvement.
-If there isn’t any, try other strategies from the list until you find ones that work the best for you!
+Try 2-3 new study strategies for your next test and see if there is any improvement.
+If there isn’t any, try other study strategies from the list until you find ones that work the best for you!

 Study Strategy 1: Rewrite or refresh notes

 If you’re not already, you NEED to refresh or rewrite your notes, preferably on the day you take them.
 Why?
 Research has shown that if you review notes within 24 hours of learning new information, you are 60% more likely to remember that information.
 Sixty percent!
 That is no joke.

 If your notes are a mess, rewrite them.
 I personally use outline notes; if my outline is out of whack I will rewrite it.
 However, for most people, simply “refreshing” them is a better use of time.

 Go back to the notes you took earlier and highlight or underline key information.
 BUT, don’t highlight everything!
 Consider color-coding: red for vocabulary, green for concepts or theories, yellow for people, etc. Make a color code key and stick to it across all your classes.